-Feeling like having some comfort food?
-Let’s bake an Argentinean Vegan Savory Carrot Tart.
+Are you feeling like having some comfort food?
+Let's bake an Argentinean Vegan Savory Carrot Tart.
 When I was living in Argentina, I would always make a big one and freeze the portions to have them readily available for quick lunches or lazy dinners.
-This is a vegan version!
+This one is a vegan version!

-I was looking for Carrot Main Dish Recipes and Argentineans usually make tarts using eggs as the binding ingredient.
-Today we are replacing eggs with “chia eggs.”
+I was looking for Carrot Main Dish Recipes, and Argentineans usually make tarts using eggs as the binding ingredient.
+However, today we are replacing eggs with “chia eggs.”
 Although sometimes we use them, we often replace them with different options, depending on the function they play in a recipe.

 In this case, it is the binding feature that we are going after, and both chia and flax seeds are great at binding.

 Carrot Tip (how to better absorb the carrot's nutrients): Beta carotenes are fat-soluble and insoluble in water, so make sure to eat them with some healthy oil such as coconut oil when cooked or extra virgin olive oil in your salads.

 Savoury Tart Recipes Ideas

 Tarts are free forms versions of open fruit tarts, and you can find them in various shapes and fillings.